chuyuanliu/heptools/_sources/guide/optional/config_parser.rst.txt

 * A tag is defined as a key-value pair given by ``<tag_key=tag_value>`` or ``<tag_key>`` if the tag value is ``None``.
 Newlines are not allowed within a tag.
 * Arbitrary number of tags can be attached to a key.
-* The spaces and newlines between key and tags are optional.
+* The spaces and newlines between the key and tags are optional.

 .. admonition:: example
   :class: guide-config-example, dropdown

-  The following key and tags are valid:
+  The following are examples of valid tags:

   .. code-block:: yaml